Logo DesignBrand Strategy & PositioningModern Graphic Design

 This logo is more than just eye-catching; it’s symbolic, too:

-- As well as being easily identifiable across all forms of media due to its simple design features, which make for high recognition value among viewers who may have never seen any previous versions before – let alone recognised them instantly upon seeing this one!
+• As well as being easily identifiable across all forms of media due to its simple design, which gives it high recognition value among viewers who may have never seen any previous versions, let alone recognised them instantly upon seeing this one!

-So what does National Geographic’s logo say about representing world worth?
+So what does National Geographic’s logo say about representing the world’s worth?
 Sometimes, it takes simplicity.

 10. Flipboard: The Red Square of Digital Reading

-Flipboard's logo is similar to a book that demands to be opened.
+Flipboard’s logo resembles a book that begs to be opened.
 It’s clean, strong, and practically forces you to flip through its pages.

 From Idea to Icon